 Extra – and Useful – Features to Consider

-You’ve probably noticed that some electric toothbrushes cost more than manual.
+You’ve probably noticed that some best electric toothbrushes cost substantially more than manual.
 Quality and prices can vary widely, from as low as £10 right up to £200+.

 A primary determinant of cost is the brand, speed, power and features of the toothbrush in question – high powered oscillating or Sonic brushes are proven to clean better, and their price is reflective of that fact.
 But there are additional features to consider which may help sway you in one direction or another.